Razcle/thoughtpartner/README.md

-# Obsidian Thought Partner
+# Thought Partner plugin for Obsidian

 The **Obsidian Thought Partner plugin** is a handy tool that can help you generate text content using the powerful language model GPT-3 directly.

 > To use Text generator you need to:
 >
 > - 01 Get an API Key (create an account at OpenAI)
 > - 02 Configure the plugin's setting to use API Key.

 # 01 Create an account at OpenAI